Robles-C/DRAM-Design/README.md

 # DRAM-Design

 This work is part of a final project for the course Digital Electronics (ECE442) at CSUN.
-Below is the abstract of the paper <a href="https://github.com/Robles-C/DRAM-Design/blob/main/Comparative_Analysis_of_SRAM_DRAM.pdf">written</a> for the project.
+Below is the abstract of the <a href="https://github.com/Robles-C/DRAM-Design/blob/main/Comparative_Analysis_of_SRAM_DRAM.pdf">paper written</a> for the project.

 Abstract—This paper conducts a comparative analysis of SRAM and DRAM from a designer’s perspective, specifically